sharonkim09/css-variables-and-js/README.md

 This app was challenge three from [Wes Bos](https://javascript30.com/) which uses HTML, CSS variables, and vanilla JS.

+Handled suffix with dataset by adding data-sizing as an attribute on input element.

+Changed CSS property by using document.documentElement as root to change CSS global variables with setProperty.

 ## Installation

 1. Clone the repo